-From the beginning I had a desire to incorporate live percussion into this project.
+From the beginning, I had a desire to incorporate live percussion into this project.
 Luckily, I had an insanely talented team of people working with me on this project, and Jed was one of them.
-Besides being my director, Jed is also an experience drummer and he would accompany me live during our rehearsals at the National Circus School.
+Besides being my director, Jed is also an experienced drummer and he would accompany me live during our rehearsals at the National Circus School.
 In an open improvisation structure, Jed would play different rhythms on the drums and I would improvise with the movement phrases I had developed with Lucie, only this time I would incorporate them on the aerial equipment.

-At the end of the improvisations we would take an inventory of the sequences on the equipment that we liked and ask ourselves if we saw any possibility for them to be included in the show.
-After that we would apply the text.
+At the end of the improvisations, we would take an inventory of the sequences on the equipment that we liked and ask ourselves if we saw any possibility for them to be included in the show.
+After that, we would apply the text.

 Sometimes the sequences were never put up in the air, but we would follow a similar process: Authentic Movement, Gesture, Movement phrase and apply movement to text.